davidpots/playsongnotes/_songs/[Lynyrd Skynyrd] Tuesdays Gone.md

                       A . . . . .
 E . . . . .
 F#m . . . . .
 D . . . . .
                       A . . . . .
 E . . . . .
 D   . . . . .
 D . . . . .

-    CHORUS            "Tuesdays gone with the wind..."
+    CHORUS            "Tuesday's gone with the wind..."
                       A . . . . .
 G . . . . .
 D . . . . .
 D . . . . .
                       A . . . . .
 E . . . . .
 D . . . . .
 D . . . . .